Documentation Index

 customer.balance.updated

-Fired after any card balance change — top-up, purchase authorization, settlement, or reversal.
+Fired after any card balance change — top-up, purchase authorization, settlement, reversal, or periodic reconciliation.

 {